xhinini/Big-Data_Project-2/P2README.md

 # Model Explanation and Results

 The chosen model for this task was logistic regression, so we implemented using the PySpark 'LogisticRegression' class.
 Logistic regression is a popular choice for binary classification tasks as it provides an interpretable and efficient method for predicting probabilities.
 The model was trained on the preprocessed and standardized features in the training dataset, and predictions were made on the test dataset.
-The performance of the logistic regression model was evaluated using the area under the receiver operating characteristic (ROC) curve, and we got the AUC score with 0.752, which means that the model was able to distinguish between positive and negative classes with a moderate performance.
+The performance of the logistic regression model was evaluated using the area under the receiver operating characteristic (ROC) curve, and we got the AUC score with 0.752, which meant that the model was able to distinguish between positive and negative classes with a moderate performance.